 You wouldn’t buy baking ingredients before knowing what you’re baking, so don’t expect animation without first deciding what is going to be animated.

 When a designer or animator knows that a project will require motion, they’ll likely plan their design concepts accordingly.
-Giving designers the heads up about animation will ensure they know what they’re making and maximize their potential to deliver an awesome infographic.
+Giving designers the heads up early about animation needs will ensure they know what they’re making and maximize their potential to deliver an awesome infographic.

 4. Design First, Then Animate